Skip to content

 ksud boot-patch -b <boot.img> --kmi android13-5.10

-There are several installation methods for GKI mode, each suitable for a different scenario, so please choose as needed.
+There are several installation methods for GKI mode, each suitable for a different scenario, so please choose accordingly:

 Install with boot.img provided by KernelSU